 Given the toxicity of mercury in people, it is not surprising that mercury is also toxic for the environment.
-Mercury has long been recognized as being hazardous to the environment.
-While proper disposal of mercury bulbs should mitigate the effect of this toxin on the environment, proper disposal is not always guaranteed.
+In fact, mercury has long been recognized as being hazardous to the environment.
+While proper disposal of mercury bulbs should mitigate the effect of this toxin, proper disposal is not always guaranteed.
 Bulbs may be thrown away unknowingly in the trash, for example.
-And even if the bulbs are given to a disposal site, it happens that bulbs break during the disposal process.
+And even if the bulbs are given to a disposal site, bulbs may break during the disposal process.

 According to the EPA, mercury in the air or mercury that has leaked into the ground may find its way into bodies of water, affecting aquatic life and drinking water.
-Through microbial activity, mercury is converted into methylmercury, a compound that, when accumulated in fish, may harm them and the animals that eat them.
+Through microbial activity mercury is converted into methylmercury, a compound that, when accumulated in fish, may harm the fish and the animals that eat them.
 Methylmercury has been shown to cause reduced fertility, retarded development, abnormal behavior, and even death.
 In fish, methylmercury has been implicated in affecting reproduction by altering the endocrine system.

 The effects of mercury on humans and the environment have been deemed significant enough to warrant the founding of a UN program in 2003 aimed at "reducing human-generated mercury releases".
+In 2013 over 140 governments agreed to a global, legally-binding treaty to reduce mercury pollution.